FOSSClass/AbantOS-Elive/EliveGuide.md

 ### Booting (PC) from an external USB device

-* Begin by inserting the Flash drive USB to a USB port.
+* Begin by inserting the flash drive USB to a USB port.

 * Restart the computer (if on) by choosing to restart using the mouse, or by simply pressing the power button.